NCAR/ccpp-framework/end-to-end-tests/suite_allocate/README.md

 scratch_workspace_field is produced by make_workspace (intent=out,
 allocatable = True) and consumed by use_workspace.
-No host table declares it, so capgen-ng promotes it to a suite-owned variable stored in ccpp_<suite>_data.
+No host table declares it, so capgen promotes it to a suite-owned variable stored in ccpp_<suite>_data.

 Crucially, its dimension workspace_dimension is also suite-owned: it is set